ohjames/pokedex-scraping/README.md

 `pip install requests beautifulsoup4 pandas gspread`

 ## Usage
-First, create a Google Sheet with the file name you want, and change `sheet_name` variable in upload.py to match the file name.
-Run upload.py to populate the data onto the Google Sheet file.
+First, follow the instructions for Google Drive's API to obtain the credentials [here](https://docs.gspread.org/en/v4.0.0/oauth2.html).
+After obtaining the credentials, create a Google Sheet with the desired file name, and change `sheet_name` variable in upload.py to match the file name.
+Go into the Google Sheet file and share it to the credentials address.
+Finally, run upload.py to populate the data onto the Google Sheet file.

+## Contributing
+If you would like to contribute to this project, feel free to fork the repository and submit a pull request.

 ## Acknowledgments
 Thanks to [Serebii.net](https://serebii.net) website for providing the data used in this project.